Left-on-Read/leftonread/README.md

 <h2 align="center">Left on Read: Electron App</h2>

 ### Philosophy

 **👩🏻‍💻Open Source Transparency**: We open sourced the entire application to keep users' security and privacy first.

-**🚀Fast**: Now a standalone desktop application, Left on Read works without an Internet connection.
+**🚀Fast**: Now a standalone desktop application, Left on Read works without an Internet connection!

 **🤪Daily Fun**: Keepin' it fun.
 As an application, users can now easily use Left on Read daily.